abrookins/andrewbrookins.com/_posts/2019-04-08-clipboard-sync-with-unix-tools.md

 manual_newsletter: true
 ---

 When developing on a remote computer over SSH from iOS, one problem has vexed me: how do you synchronize the remote clipboard with your primary machine's clipboard?

-I spent some time on a recent weekend seeing how far I could get on this problem using "just"
+Because I like to screw around, I spent some time on a recent weekend seeing how far I could get on this problem using only UNIX/Linux command line tools -- that is, without writing any code.

 ## How Should it Work?